My rating: 2 of 5 stars

 When Sabrina’s sister escapes into nature, the trees and bushes are as flat as the office walls elsewhere depicted.
 When Teddy discovers Calvin’s daughter’s children’s books and allows their playfulness to put his pattern-making faculty to better use than conspiracy theorizing, the picture-book art, meant to be playful, is as dull as anything else in the novel.
 When the characters break from their anomie long enough to care for each other—as, for instance, when Calvin feeds a cheeseburger to a grief-defeated Teddy—the style is unable to let the moment float free of ironic comment on all action.

-Everything, even those things we are supposed to understand as redemptive, comes off like Peanuts seem through a cynical, depressive haze.
+Everything, even those things we are supposed to understand as redemptive, comes off like Peanuts seen through a cynical, depressive haze.
 Such a style long ago spent its critical force, and it hangs around only as a sign of artistic integrity even though it no longer possesses any intellectual content.
 I don’t doubt the sincerity of Drnaso’s political intention, but his sheer inertia of style cannot even hope to depict the salvation through nature, art, and kindness that his narrative arrangement commends.
 It used to be called the fallacy of imitative form: Drnaso tells us that we’re bored and depressed in a boring, depressing way.

 Furthermore, is Drnaso’s trendy political analysis really so unimpeachable?
 It was instructive to teach this book to students who were not familiar with comics, because I had to fill them in on the form’s history before addressing Sabrina itself.
 This history lesson offered the ironic juxtaposition of Drnaso with Fredric Wertham: here is an art form over which midcentury parents and professionals quaked with moral panic, and here is a contemporary comics creator who is himself quivering over today’s threats to public order: social media, fake news, conspiracy theories, toxic masculinity, and all the rest (everything but Putin).
 Is it possible that these contemporary fears will one day come to seem as quaint as Wertham’s sub-Frankfurt-School warning that Batman would turn kids gay?

 Not that Wertham and Drnaso weren’t and aren’t pointing out some real problems.
 Wertham was correct to say that midcentury comics were often crude, brutal, and illiterate, and Drnaso is on solid ground when he advises us to get outside more and treat each other better.
 But is the Internet reducible to the most egregious of its uses?
 Are we really all in danger of being mowed down at any moment by attention-seeking shitposters who can’t get over their anomie in any other way?
 And is the legacy media not exaggerating social media’s dangers for its own purposes, to distract from its own panic-inducing culpability in extremist violence, and is there not a sad irony in a comic book artist, of all people, going along with such scaremongering?
 There is also the problem, all too common among liberals today, of using the most stupid or cynical forms of conspiracy theory to discredit any social criticism that strays an inch to the right or left of wherever the Democratic Party’s leaders and their mainstream media allies tell us to be.
-We shouldn’t throw Noam Chomsky out with Alex Jones and thus pretend that liberal civilization offers no grounds for reasonable critique.

 All in all, then, Sabrina is a precision-crafted product of its time; it is almost a time capsule.
 This is an achievement of a sort, but the best art does more than parrot the platitudes of its period; rather, great work rises above its era through imaginative force.
 Drnaso is unwilling or unable to do this—and even associates a drive for transcendence with dangerous male aggression in a classic instance of “male feminism” (AKA chivalric sexism).
 Such moralism and timidity likely dooms his work to rest in the epoch it so thoroughly condemns.